LaiMo2020/InhabitU/README.md

 1- Install the necessary libraries specified in the requirements.txt.

-2- Set environment variables by creating and adding them into a env.py file.
+2- Set environment variables by creating and adding them into a env .py file.

-3- Create a .gitignore file in the root directory and add the env.py file to avoid it being pushed to GitHub. to protect sensitive data.
+3- Create a .gitignore file in the root directory and add the env. py file to avoid it being pushed to GitHub. to protect sensitive data.

-4- Import the env.py file into the app.py file. and, add the following: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY. [env.py](https://github.com/LaiMo2020/InhabitU/blob/master/static/deployment/env.py%20enviro.png)
+4- Import the env. py file into the app. py file. and, add the following: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY. [env.py](https://github.com/LaiMo2020/InhabitU/blob/master/static/deployment/env.py%20enviro.png)

-5- Run the application, in the terminal : python3 app.py
+5- Run the application, in the terminal : python3 app .py